amyjko/critically-conscious-computing/chapters/operating.md

 This last session meets the fourth learning objective, while also linking operating systems to law, policy, free speech, and power.
 Students should leave this lesson seeing the operating systems on the computers that they use as far more than colors on a screen, and an exclusionary gateway to computer applications, but also a gateway controlled by powerful technology companies that are not currently beholden to the public in any way (and continue to utilize their wealth to maintain their power to decide).

 While this unit gives a basic introduction to operating systems concepts, it does not attempt to build a robust understanding of operating systems algorithms or issues.
 This might leave students fluent with the basic concept of an operating system, but it will not develop the kind of detailed technical understanding needed to even troubleshoot operating system problems, let alone discuss the nuanced differences between operating system designs.
 Such knowledge is not part of most learning standards, though it does appear in higher education computer science courses on operating systems, and is even discussed in popular technology journalism about operating systems.
 Instead of depth, the unit focuses on critically conscious breadth, helping students see the many diverse and surprising ways that operating systems connect to society.

+# Relevant Learning Standards

+This chapter prepared you to help students...

+,CSTA, Original Standard, Revised Standard
+,3A-CS-02, Compare levels of abstraction and interactions between application software\, system software\, and hardware layers.,Examine how levels of abstraction in operating systems and hardware shape and constrain what and how applications are created and used.
+,3B-CS-01, Categorize the roles of operating system software., Explain how specific features of operating systems dictate how software can be used.

+,Teaching Tolerance, Original Standard, Critically Conscious Revision ,15, Identify figures\, groups\, events and a variety of strategies and philosophies relevant to the history of social justice around the world.,Identify figures\, groups\, events and a variety of strategies and philosophies relevant to the history of computer science and social justice.